haushouse/bento/_works/battleCaster.md

 ## Development

 After the contract with our client ended, they took the design assets we created and implemented them into their game.
-While Group 6 liked what we created, they modified our designs into their game.
-The following designs were not created by us.
+While Group 6 liked what we created, they modified our designs into their game. **The following screens were not created by us, and is still in development.**

 {% include caption.html sideBySide=true url="/assets/images/bcStore.png" title="Desktop Store View" description="Group 6 used a lot of our hud assets and design elements." %}